-TIMELY WARNING NOTIFICATIONS AND E Mergency Notifications
+TIMELY WARNING NOTIFICATIONS AND EMERGENCY NOTIFICATIONS

 Certain crimes under the Clery Act may call for the issuing of a Timely Warning distributed to the campus community.
-Under the Clery Act, an institution is required to alert the campus community to certain crimes in a manner that is timely and will aid in the prevention of similar crimes.
+Under the Clery Act, an institution must alert the campus community to certain crimes in a timely manner and will aid in the prevention of similar crimes.